 Colombian culture meets British Columbian craft beer.

-Customers are greeted with a hearty “¡hola!” from the chirpy staff, along with the modern Colombian and Canadian sounds of in-house Andina Radio.
-On the beer front, Andrew Powers is the first Canadian brewer to use premium Patagonia malt, and he also subtly incorporates ingredients such as panela cane sugar and fruits like feijoa and guanabana to give classic styles an exotic twist.
-The brewery’s kitchen, meanwhile, offers delicacies such as arepas, plantain chifles, empanadas and a rotating range of ceviche: a hugely refreshing change from pizzas and burgers.
+Customers are greeted with a hearty “¡hola!” from the chirpy staff, along with modern Colombian, Latin American and Canadian music.
+On the beer front, Andina is the first Canadian brewery to use premium Patagonia malt, and they also subtly incorporate ingredients such as panela cane sugar and fruits like guava and lulo to give classic styles an exotic twist.
+The brewery’s kitchen, meanwhile, offers delicacies such as arepas, plantain chifles, empanadas and a range of ceviche: a hugely refreshing change from pizzas and burgers.
 And if you want to take a piece of Colombia home with you, merchandise for sale includes Andean hats, bags and beautifully painted porcelain growlers. ¡Salud!

 Fancy a flight?
 Here are some sampler suggestions for Andina BrewingView All Beers